 - BBQs and Bake Offs

 What’s in it for your club?

 You’ll have access to official marketing material to assist with the promotion of your event – we’re hoping you’ll be able to use this material in schools, on social media and in the local area!
+In addition, the first 3,000 clubs that register will receive a Marketing Booster pack with Cricket World Cup posters and bunting.
 We’ll also provide you with guidance on how to prepare for and run your Family Day and supply you with Cricket World Cup wristbands for the kids that attend your day.

 Please note that by becoming a Cricket World Cup Club, this does not automatically mean your club has applied for the £1,000 Cricket World Cup Club Fund.
 This is a separate process for affiliated clubs only - please read all information on the Club Fund page before submitting your application.

 What if we are a non-traditional cricket organisation or unaffiliated club?

 The programme isn’t just for traditional cricket clubs - we want as many organisations and communities associated with cricket involved as possible.
 Whilst the Cricket World Cup Club Fund is only available for clubs that meet certain criteria, everyone is welcome to register to join in the celebration, use the marketing assets and make the most of the opportunity next year presents.